SRamoras/kanaquest/README.md

 ![Imagem](frontend/public/images/readmeimg.png)
 # KanaQuest

-An interactive journey to master the Japanese alphabets (Hiragana and Katakana) in a fun and effective way.
+An interactive, full-stack journey to master the Japanese alphabets (Hiragana and Katakana) in a fun and effective way.

 ## 🎯 Project Goals

 - **Gamified Learning:** Turn Kana study into a quiz game with points and difficulty levels.
 - **Instant Feedback:** Let users know immediately whether their answer is correct or not, with quick explanations.
 - **User Progress Tracking:** Keep stats on correct answers, mistakes, and response times to monitor improvement.
+- **Robust Backend:** Provide a scalable, API-driven backend to serve questions and record progress.

 ## 🚀 Live Demo